public-key-cryptography/public-key-editor/README.md

 	(A quantum algorithm already exists that can search for keys for any unknown function or black box in sub-exponential time by trying only the square root of the number of combinations, and there may be another quantum or classical algorithm that can find keys in polynomial time.)

-	The RSA / coprime root extraction cipher c = m ^ e (mod n) where (e, phi(n)) == 1 (e and phi(n) are
-	coprime) is not included or allowed in the public key class because coprime root extraction is not equivalent to integer factorization or based on any hard math problem.
-The problem with this cipher is that there is a one-to-one correspondence of the private keys m to the public keys c which makes the function invertible without factoring or unmultiplying the modulus n.
-This is why RSA was reject- ed for digital signature standards and for encryption.
-(Note that RSA refers to the cipher while co- prime root extraction refers to the underlying math problem on which the cipher is based.)

-	The Rabin cipher c = m ^ e (mod n) where (e, phi(n)) != 1 (e and phi are co-composite such as e = 2^k) is equivalent to factorization because there is a many-to-one mapping of m to c.
-(Michael Rabin had thought of using coprime root extraction as a public key cipher but he knew that it wasn't equivalent to factorization.)
-The Rabin cipher can use any exponent e > 1 by choosing a prime factor that has the same number in the totient whereas the RSA cipher can only use exponents e > 2 that are coprime with the totient.

-	If the message m is a perfect square < n, then the message can be encrypted and decrypted by squaring and unsquaring m modulo n.
-If m is a perfect cube and phi(n) is divisible by 3, then the message can be encrypted and decrypted by cubing and uncubing m modulo n.
-The root of c = m ^ e (mod n) still has e ^ k solutions where k is the number of factors (or prime powers) in the modulus, but the recipient can extract the message by inverting e modulo phi(n)/e instead of modulo phi because the message is a perfect square or cube in addition to a quadratic or cubic residue modulo n.

-	The Rabin / factorization cipher is susceptible to quantum and classical computing because there are sub-exponential, quantum, and polynomial-time algorithms for factoring integers.
-For the cipher to be secure or unbreakable, the key size has to be on the order of 10^5 bits if the running time of the factorization algorithm is on the order of n^2 exponentiations, n^3 multiplications, or n^4.58 opera- tions where n is the number of bits.
-The factorization cipher is included in the public key class but it is not enabled by default because the key size is large.

 	Elliptic curve ciphers Q = k P where the points are defined by the equation y^2 == x^3 + a x + b mod p are not included in the software because the elliptic curve discrete log function has a periodicity